iMichaelOwolabi/store-manager/README.md

 Andela Bootcamp Challenge

 ### Credits
-Got so much help and motivation from my bootcamp **LFAs, colleagues** and so many online tutorials in developing this application one of such is online article is  (https://www.codementor.io/olawalealadeusi896/building-a-simple-api-with-nodejs-expressjs-postgresql-db-and-jwt-3-mke10c5c5)
+Got so much help and motivation from my bootcamp **LFAs, colleagues** and so many online tutorials in developing this application, one of such online article is  (https://www.codementor.io/olawalealadeusi896/building-a-simple-api-with-nodejs-expressjs-postgresql-db-and-jwt-3-mke10c5c5)

 ### N:B
 The application is being actively worked on so if you notice any errors or anything breaking, kindly get in touch via (michael.i.owolabi@gmail.com)